- adult hourly rate of the national minimum wage 23 years+ is £8.91 from 1 April 2021

-- for apprentices under the age of 19 and those aged 19 and over in the first 12 months of their apprenticeship, the apprentice minimum wage rate is £3.70 per hour, from 1st April 2018
+- for apprentices under the age of 19 and those aged 19 and over in the first 12 months of their apprenticeship, the apprentice minimum wage rate is £4.30 from 1 April 2021

 The National Minimum Wage hourly rate was introduced AS LAW by the Labour government in April 1999.
 It has been uprated as follows:

 I you get accomodation as part of your job:

 The accommodation offset rate was £7.55 in April 2019

 If an employer charges more than the offset rate, the difference is taken off the worker’s pay which counts for the National Minimum Wage or National Living Wage.
 This means the higher the accommodation charge, the lower a worker’s pay when calculating the minimum wage.

 If the accommodation charge is at or below the offset rate, it doesn’t have an effect on the worker’s pay.